facelessuser/BracketHighlighter/.github/ISSUE_TEMPLATE.md

 ### Description

-For bugs, provide errors from console, examples etc.  For feature requests, describe the desired feature.
-Be as detailed as possible.
 Vague issues/requests will be marked with `Insufficient Details` for about a week.
 If not corrected, they will be marked `Stale` for about a week and then closed.

+For feature requests or proposals:

+- Clearly define in as much detail as possible how you imagine the feature to work.
+- Examples are also appreciated.
+- Feature requests and proposals do not require reproduction steps.

+For bugs and support questions:

+- Describe the bug/question in as much detail as possible to make it clear what is wrong or what you do not understand.
+- Provide errors from console (if available).
+- Pictures or screencasts can also be used to clarify what the issue is or what the question is.
+- Provide "Support Info".
+- Provide "Steps to Reproduce" if reporting a bug.
+When asking questions you can also use the "Steps to Reproduce" section to illustrate the concept you are having difficulty with.

 ---

-### Issue Support Info
+### Support Info

 For bugs, run the following command from the menu: `Preferences->Package Settings->BracketHighlighter->Support Info`.
 Post the result here.
 Omit for feature requests.